 Because Muilenburg is from Sioux Center, I have paid more attention to the story than I would have had he been from somewhere else.
-As I read articles regarding his promotion and the things that got him to this point, there were a couple of themes that stood out to me.
-These themes reminded me of concepts we discuss regularly at Interstates as we talk about leadership.
+As I read articles regarding his promotion and what got him to this point, a couple of themes stood out to me.
+These themes reminded me of concepts we regularly discuss at Interstates as we talk about leadership.

-Co-Leadership: Most of Muilenburg’s experience with Boeing has been dealing with the defense systems which account for about thirty percent of the business.
-The board opted to name Raymond Conner as Vice Chair of Boeing as he has been instrumental in the commercial side of Boeing’s business.
+Co-Leadership: Most of Muilenburg’s experience with Boeing has dealt with defense systems which account for about thirty percent of the business.
+The board opted to name Raymond Conner as Vice-Chair of Boeing as he has been instrumental in the commercial side of Boeing’s business.
 Between the two of them, they complement each other well and have expertise in different areas.
-It is a good reminder for us to surround ourselves with people that have talents different than our own.
+It is a good reminder to surround ourselves with people that have talents different than our own.

-I’m sure there are many other leadership concepts that we have discussed in our conversations at Interstates that could be found in other articles if we searched a little deeper.
-However, humility, developing leaders, and co-leadership jumped out at me as I read about the “small town Iowa boy making it big.”
+I’m sure many other leadership concepts were discussed in our conversations at Interstates that could be found in other articles if we searched a little deeper.
+However, humility, developing leaders, and co-leadership jumped out at me as I read about the “small-town Iowa boy making it big.”
 So, regardless if you are at the helm of a multi-billion dollar company or a committee member at a local nonprofit, leadership philosophy is the same and relevant.